Optimizing resource efficiencies for scalable full-stack quantum computers: Fault-tolerant computation

 \subsection{Noise and metric for the 7-qubit code}

 Let us first consider the noise at the level of a single physical qubit.
 Instead of the infidelity, we consider the qubit's error probability $\perror$.
 We employ the same noise model as that of Sec.~\ref{Sect:noisy-gate}.
-In this case, $\perror$ can be written as (see footnote \footnote{To get $\perror$, we first decompose the noise map ${\cal N}$ in the Pauli basis as $\mathcal{N}(\rho)=\sum_{ij} \chi_{ij} \sigma_i \rho \sigma_j$.
-Keeping in mind that we will employ the 7-qubit code, and that its syndrome measurement extracts only those terms corresponding to Pauli errors, we can define $\perror \equiv \max_{i>0} \chi_{ii}$ as the worst-case probability for a Pauli error.
-This yields the expression for $\perror$ given in the main text once we put in the noise model from Sec.~\ref{Sect:noisy-gate}.}) $\perror = \tfrac{1}{2}\gamma \tau_\text{step} \,\left(\tfrac{1}{2}+ n_\text{noise}\right)$.
+We write $\perror = \tfrac{1}{2}\gamma \tau_\text{step} \,\left(\tfrac{1}{2}+ n_\text{noise}\right)$, see footnote \cite{footnote-noise-approx}.
 Here, $\tau_\text{step}$ is the time-step of the quantum computer, taken equal to the time taken to perform the slowest qubit gate, i.e., the 2qb gate in our model.

 From now on we focus on the 7-qubit code.
 The basic components of the fault-tolerance scheme are illustrated in Fig.~\ref{Fig:steane_method}, starting at the top with the logical circuit to be implemented (drawn here, for simplicity, for just single-logical-qubit gates).
 Each logical gate is broken down into the physical qubits and gate operations that are needed to implement it in a fault-tolerant manner, with qubits that carry the actual logical information, as well as ancillary qubits (or just ``ancillas") that permit the syndrome measurements for error correction.
 Shown also in Fig.~\ref{Fig:steane_method} are the details of the preparation of the state of the ancilla for the error correction to work in a fault-tolerant manner.
 These details are critical inputs to our power-consumption calculations below (see App.~\ref{Sect:Appendix-logical_to_physical}).